 It’s important to understand that by investing time and effort into creating a professional listing description, you are creating real value for your customers.

 There is an abundance of products out there, it’s hard to understand if a specific product is the right choice.
 By researching the aspects and features the customers are looking for, and creating an appealing listing that quickly helps them come to a positive buying decision – your’e saving the customer a lot of time and effort, and make them feel they are in good, professional hands!

-This is exactly how our journey from zero to $100k a month started –
+This is exactly how we started selling on eBay –

 I purchased a non-branded, $100 GPS device for myself from a non-professional looking listing, I then called my partner Max and told him – “We can make a business by selling exactly the same GPS with a much better looking listing description”.
 At the time we had to learn Photoshop to create better listings, we figured there must be an easier way to create professional eBay listings, and this is why we built CrazyLister and the rest is history… 🙂

 Oh, one more thing…

 Once you find the best things to sell on eBay, you’ll want to find a supplier –

 I previously wrote about how we sources awesome reliable dropshipping suppliers for our eBay business, check it out and let me know your thoughts in the comments below.